Breaking down what "I have nothing to wear" actually means for your nervous-system.

 “I’m afraid of being seen.”

-The freeze happens when we lose connection to our body’s knowing.
 We’ve been gaslit by the fashion industry, shamed by societal standards, and taught that our worth is dependent on how well we conform.
-We’ve dressed for approval, for performance, for camouflage.
+We’ve dressed for approval, for outcomes, for camouflage.

 Rarely have we been taught to dress for ourselves.

-It knows what textures calm you.
-What shapes make you feel powerful.
 What colours you’re drawn to when you’re feeling tender, or bold, or in need of grounding.

-When we can bring our nervous system into regulation, when we feel safe to choose again, everything changes.
 Style becomes a form of self-tending, not self-criticism.
 Clothing becomes a way to honour who you are—not who you’ve been told to be.

 Here’s one practice I return to again and again, both for myself and those I work with: